ZaneSchneider/trade-flows-bigquery-dbt/README.md

 Open in Streamlit: [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://trade-flows-bigquery-dbt.streamlit.app/)

+## Continuous integration

+Every pull request to `main` runs a GitHub Actions workflow that builds and tests the dbt project against BigQuery, so broken changes can't merge.
+The runner authenticates to Google Cloud with **no long-lived key**: GitHub issues a short-lived OIDC token, Workload Identity Federation exchanges it for temporary credentials scoped to this repository, and a least-privilege service account (`bigquery.jobUser` + `bigquery.dataEditor`) runs the build.

+To keep CI fast and nearly free, models are built with `dbt run --empty` (zero rows) — enough to validate that the project compiles, every `ref`/`source` resolves, and every model contract holds — and unit tests then run on mocked inputs.
+The CI build is isolated in its own `dbt_ci` dataset.

 ## Roadmap

 - Quantities and unit values (price per metric ton)
-- Price-penalty analysis — where exporters sell the same commodity for systematically less *(refine once built)*
+- Price-penalty analysis — where exporters sell the same commodity for systematically less

 ## Notes